Last editedSep 20223 min read

 ACH stands for “automated clearing house,” which is the network used to connect thousands of banks throughout the United States.
 Through this network, bank account holders can electronically transfer funds from one account to another as direct deposits.
 Transactions are speedy and secure, requiring only a bank account number and routing number for processing.

 To make the system more efficient, banks process ACH payments online in bulk batches which are processed two or three times per day.
-This results in lower costs, with the savings passed on to customers.
-However, this also means that ACH payment processing time can take up to five business days.
+This means that ACH payment processing time can take between three to five business days to clear your account, making ACH unsuitable for organisations that require instant payments.
+However, this batched nature of ACH further lowers costs, with the savings passed on to customers.

 How does ACH payment processing work?